Azraq

 Spirit

-Welcome to our newest clubhouse!
+Welcome to our clubhouse!
 Situated just 90 kilometers from the Jordanian-Syrian border, Syrian refugees are transforming the challenging desert landscape into a place of community, entrepreneurship and resilience.

 The Azraq Refugee Camp, home to over 41,000 refugees from Syria

 In response to the escalating Syrian civil war, Azraq refugee camp was opened in 2014.
-Since then, it has become home to 41,000 Syrian refugees.
+Since then, it has become home to 38,000 Syrian refugees.

 Residents have actively rebuilt their lives, establishing thriving shops, competitive sports leagues, and pursuing educational opportunities.
 Their resilience is remarkable, yet challenges like PTSD, depression, social isolation and limited opportunities persist.